 ● working with world leading wood scientists, universities and research institutes on sustained well funded research programs to stay at the leading edge of wood science

 ● proving the science in practice by decades of efficacy testing

 ● SiOO:X treated wood is inert, meaning that cascading and disposal do not present any environmental problems.

 The use of timber cladding on external façades is increasing because of the superior environmental credentials that timber provides, but also because timber cladding is aesthetically pleasing.
 If the timber is uncoated, then it will weather over time, giving a silvery-grey appearance, which can be pleasing to the eye.
 Unfortunately, this weathering is not always even, because of differing exposure conditions and the shadowing of areas of the building by overhanging roofs, etc. This is the advantage of SiOO:X, which develops through a reaction with carbon dioxide in the atmosphere to give an even weathered appearance, which is not affected by detailing issues.
 Or for an instant grey appearance, pigmented versions are available.
 A major factor in the replacement of timber cladding is due to poor appearance, rather than failure of the material.
 The even weathered appearance of SiOO:X treated wood ensures a high quality and predictable surface for years to come, thereby extending the service life of timber cladding.

-The SiOO:X products are making a significant contribution to locking up climate damaging carbon, helping us to tread more lightly on the earth and living more sustainably.
+The SiOO:X products are making a significant contribution to sequestering and locking up climate damaging carbon, helping us to tread more lightly on the earth and living more sustainably.